digital-asset/daml/docs/source/daml/intro/12_Testing.rst

 Daml Test Tooling
 -----------------

 There are three primary tools available in the SDK to test and interact with Daml contracts.
 It is highly recommended to explore the respective docs.
-The chapter 9 model lends itself well to being tested using these tools.
+The :doc:`9_Dependencies` model lends itself well to being tested using these tools.

 :doc:`Daml Script </daml-script/index>`